adamwoolhether/NetBox4CentOS8/README.md

 The playbook WILL hang if you're trying to create a user for the NetBox app that already exists.

-I assume a registered DNS name is used.
+I assume a registered DNS is not used.
 Modify the `httpdconf.j2` file if needed.

 ## Further Reading: